 The Caribbean island of Cuba is a place of great natural beauty, exquisite colonial architecture, and warm, friendly people.
 Politically, it is one of the most intriguing places in the world.
 Cuba has been under communist rule since the Revolution of 1959.
 Since then, the United States government has prohibited most travel by U.S. citizens to Cuba.
 Students in the course will have an opportunity that few U.S. citizens have had.
 Culturally, Cuba is equally compelling, with Spanish and African roots later influenced by Chinese, Soviet, and North American cultures.
-Cuban musical styles--like rumba and Cuban Son--are world-renowned.

-About the Instructors

-Beatriz Torres is an Associate Professor in Communication Studies and LALACS (Latin American, Latina/o and Caribbean Studies) here at Gustavus.
-She has worked in the field of communication for the past 30 years and has 16 years of teaching experience including teaching abroad at the National University of Cordoba in Argentina.
+Cuban musical styles--like rumba and Cuban salsa--are world-renowned.
+About the Instructors Beatriz Torres is an Associate Professor in Communication Studies and LALACS (Latin American, Latina/o and Caribbean Studies) here at Gustavus.
+She has worked in the field of communication for the past 27 years and has 15 years of teaching experience including teaching abroad at the National University of Cordoba in Argentina.

 Jeffrey Rathlef is the Director for Community-Based Service and Learning at Gustavus.
-While completing his dual M.A's in both Latin American and Caribbean Studies and Cultural Studies in Education, including research on transformative learning in Havana, Jeffery also taught Latin American

-Studies courses at Ohio University.
-Jeffrey came to Gustavus in 2008after an extensive tenure at World Learning's School for International Training's Study Abroad division where he directed and managed an overseas portfolio of study abroad programs throughout Latin America and the Caribbean, including various programs in Cuba.
+While completing his M.A. in Cultural Education and conducting research on transformative learning in Havana, Jeffery also taught Latin American Studies courses at Ohio State.
+Jeffrey came to Gustavus after an extensive tenure at World Learning's School for International Training's Study Abroad division where he directed and managed a overseas study abroad programs throughout Latin America and the Caribbean, including one in Cuba.
+APPLICATION PROCESS Accessing Studio Abroad To access the Studio Abroad site, go to http://gustavus.studioabroad.com/.

-APPLICATION PROCESS

-Accessing Studio Abroad

-To access the Studio Abroad site, go to http://gustavus.studioabroad.com/.
 This will take you to the Gustavus home page of the Studio Abroad site.
 What is on Studio Abroad?

 You can view the January Interim 2016 courses by clicking "Programs" on the top navigation bar. (these will be available in February 2015) If you want to see a list of only the January Interim courses, select "January Interim" from the dropdown menu labeled "Term."
 If you want to search for a specific program, enter the title beneath the "Program Name" from the drop-down menu.
 Priority applications will be available and open on Studio Abroad beginning April 1, 2015 to April 15, 2015.
 You may apply for Gustavus programs until July 31, 2015.
 How to apply in April 2015?

 First, locate your program.
 Once you find it, click the "Apply Now" button and follow the instructions on the subsequent screens.
 Once you get to your application "home page" you will then need to read, submit, and return a variety of other pieces, all of which will be laid out on your home page.
 Some of these items will be submitted electronically, some still need to be submitted via paper directly to the CICE (i.e. receipt for fees).
-Read all of the information and instructions carefully

-For Gustavus programs, this will be the only application you need to complete.
+Read all of the information and instructions carefully For Gustavus programs, this will be the only application you need to complete.
 If you are applying to a program through Hamline, UMAIE, or HECUA, this is only the application for Gustavus approval and does not constitute approval or acceptance into the specific study abroad program.
 You will receive instructions and a link to apply to your specific study abroad program/program provider on the Studio Abroad system once CICE has given you the approval to apply.

-JANUARY INTERIM 2016: NDL 170
+JANUARY INTERIM 2014: NDL 170 CUBA RELIGION, CULTURE & IDENTITY IN CUBA

-CUBA: RELIGION,

-CULTURE AND

-IDENTITY